What is a cohort?

 As an added feature, we automatically calculate the lifetime value (LTV) of your users that belong to a cohort.
 This shows the point at which you break even on paid campaigns.

-For more information on cohorts and cohort analysis, take a look at our documentation here.
+For more information on cohorts and cohort analysis, take a look at our cohort metric documentation.
 This resource outlines what cohorts are and how they can be effective, as well as diving into segmentation and your KPI selection.
-You can also find a full list of terms related to Cohort KPIs here.
+You can also find a full list of terms related to cohort KPIs in the Adjust KPI Service glossary.